 Results are excellent and Ofsted graded us ‘Outstanding’ at their last inspection in December 2008 and we believe that many aspects have continued to improve since then.

 The school seeks to provide an exciting and challenging education to the pupils who come here and this includes a significant emphasis put on the extra-curricular life of the school.
 Activities like sport, music, drama, the Combined Cadet Force and many varied activities, ranging from board games to debating, operate at lunch times and after school – including making use of an early release day in years 7-9.
 Pupils can learn electronics in early release sessions and then take part in STEM projects in the upper school.
-Pupils have enjoyed considerable success in science and engineering competitions – including winning national prizes for technical innovation (Intel or Google prize winners for the last five years at the UK Science and Engineering Competitions and in 2017 1st in the UK Intermediate Scientist of the Year and 1st in the Intermediate UK Engineer of the Year).
+Pupils have enjoyed considerable success in science and engineering competitions – including winning national prizes for technical innovation (Intel or Google prize winners for the last five years at the UK Science and Engineering Competitions and in 2018 1st in the UK Senior Scientist of the Year.

 Maths and science subjects are very popular at A-level and we have about ten-twelve students per year move on to medical or dental schools.
 About twelve boys go on to Cambridge and Oxford Colleges for a whole spectrum of subjects.
 We enjoy success in a broad range of subjects.
 We offer three modern languages at A-level.
 The humanities and English are also very strong.